Montana-Code-School/pawsForAMoment/README.md

 - Changed login initial login route to LandingPage.
 - Minor styling
 - Can only access EnterPets if you are Admin (in NavBar)

+### 04/24/2018
+- Changed EnterPets to make species input require Dog or Cat
+- Added query slider to search pets by species